 Among the many other things you read about that I am up to—I am also a part of a new foundation called The Save the Bees Fund.
 It means a great deal to me—in fact, I will be writing a book about bees and honey this Summer.
 As you all may have read recently, bees are dying off at an alarming rate—threatening, yep, human life.
 Sound a bit too dramatic?
 It's not when you are reminded that the work of our bees provide one out of every three bites of food on our plates.
 30% of bee populations gone here, 50% there.
 Seriously, unlike other animals—when we see that National Geographic or Discovery Channel special about how these insects are "extinct" or near to being, we will be a civilization very much in trouble.
 I hope you will have a look through this Save the Bees Fund we helped create.
 It's the first of its kind.
 There you can learn something that's priceless—the no-fail ways even you can help stem the tide of this crisis.—N.B.

-What an honor it is that Zeke Freeman and I are now under contract with Abrams for our very first (of many) Bee Raw Honey books!—N.B.
+What an honor it is to be under contract with Abrams for my first (of many) books.—N.B.